The Research Behind Moxie

 So what research is there about Moxie specifically?

-We then launched our Moxie Pioneer Mentor Program as a second preliminary study, one of the largest studies to date in observing how a companion robot, like Moxie, can help promote social, emotional, and cognitive development among a neurodiverse group of children between the ages of 5-10.
-Families from across the country volunteered to participate in the program, with children spending time engaging in meaningful daily play with Moxie and parents providing ongoing feedback to the Embodied team.
-To explore Moxie’s impact on skill development, parents completed standardized assessments including the Social Skills Improvement System (SSIS) and the Social Responsiveness Scale (SRS-2).
+Based on this small, but encouraging, study, we then launched our Moxie Pioneer Mentor Program as a second preliminary study.
+To our knowledge, this is one of the largest studies to date in observing how a companion robot, like Moxie, can help promote social, emotional, and cognitive development among a neurodiverse group of children between the ages of 5-10.
+More than 50 families from across the country volunteered to participate in the program, with children spending time engaging in meaningful daily play with Moxie and parents providing ongoing feedback to the Embodied team.
+To explore Moxie’s impact on skill development, parents completed standardized assessments including the Social Skills Improvement System (SSIS)23 and the Social Responsiveness Scale (SRS-2)24.
 The SSIS evaluates social skills, problem behaviors, and academic competence, while the SRS-2 identifies the presence and severity of social impairment within the autism spectrum and differentiates it from that which occurs in other disorders.
-Assessments were completed one month prior to receiving Moxie, again right before Moxie arrived, and again after one month of having Moxie.
-Confidential assessments were completed online and then scored and analyzed by a Doctor of Occupational Therapy.
+Assessments were completed one month prior to receiving Moxie, again right before Moxie arrived, and again after one month of interacting with Moxie.
+Confidential assessments were completed online and then scored and analyzed by our on-staff Doctor of Occupational Therapy.

 A total of 51 families completed pre- and post-assessments and were included in our analysis.
 Findings indicate that after one month of interacting with Moxie: